-Snag the freebie below and then hop over to grab our Pumpkin Activity Pack too!
+Snag the freebie below and then hop over to grab our super fun Pattern Block Mats in our shop!

-To prep the game, I simply printed the pumpkin and shape cards on cardstock to give them extra durability.
+To prep the shape match up game, I simply printed the pumpkin and shape cards on cardstock to give them extra durability.

 Since I wanted to add a pop of color to the game cards, I slid the pages back into my printer and copied the green and white stripes on the back.